 With a strength of W260-270, Caputo Pizzeria is great for a traditional 8-24 hour rise Neapolitan pizza.

 Even though Caputo Pizzeria is meant for pizzerias and baking in a wood-fired oven, I’ve personally had great success on my pizza steel!
 Read my full review of Caputo Pizzeria here.

 Which Pizza Flour Should You Pick?

 It doesn’t matter that much which Caputo 00 flour you choose, they all make great pizza dough.
-I have a great experience using all of them, and I can’t feel much of a difference in the end result.
-Caputo uses high-quality ingredients for all their flours, and only minor differences. separate the different Tip 00 pizza flours.
+I’ve had a great experience using all of them, and I can’t feel much of a difference in the end result.
+Caputo uses high-quality ingredients for all their flours and only minor differences. separate the different Tip 00 pizza flours.
 Therefore, it can’t go wrong with either one!

 Caputo Pizzeria is however the most versatile, so if you intend to use it both for home oven pizza and wood-fired oven pizza, it’s the best choice!